 A workplace accommodation is the modification of the environment, a rule, or practice within the workplace.
 An accommodation can be either permanent or temporary.
-Examples of accommodations may include modification to job duties, work schedule, or providing technological aids.
+Examples of accommodations may include modification to job duties, work schedule and/or workload, or providing technological aids.
 Members should consider seeking an accommodation if they are facing barriers or challenges in the workplace.
-URFA is available to support you throughout the entire accommodation process, from gathering information and working with you and the employer to collectively and cooperatively identify an appropriate method of accommodation and follow up for any needed adjustments or changes.
+Family status accommodations and medical accommodations are options that are also available.

 The employer and URFA have a legal duty to make reasonable changes to your working environment if you encounter barriers or challenges in the workplace.
 Removing barriers or challenges becomes a legal duty if a failure to remove them could lead to discrimination.
 This is called the duty to accommodate.
 All employers have the duty to accommodate unless they can demonstrate that the accommodation would create an undue hardship for the employer.